Guest Networks, Segmentation, and Shared Devices

 Key Takeaways

-• IoT and shared devices should be placed where they receive only the access they need.
+• IoT and less-trusted devices belong on their own SSID/VLAN with only the access they need.

 Separating Guests and Less-Trusted Devices